andrewgordstewart/inreach-ground-control/README.md

 respond to requests for weather forecasts _only for messages that were sent from an inReach device_.

-Forecasts are generously provided by the [https://darksky.net/dev/docs](Dark Sky) API.
+Forecasts are generously provided by the [Dark Sky](https://darksky.net/dev/docs) API.

 Every request for a message must begin with `wx <start_time>`, where `start_time`